Getting valid cookie consent as part of ensuring compliance in the collection of data

 Cookies and similar technologies (e.g. web beacons or tags) are regulated by two main legal instruments:

-In practice, placing cookies or similar technologies is regulated by the ePrivacy Directive, but the personal data collected by them may serve to identify individuals and therefore falls under the GDPR.
+In practice, placing cookies or similar technologies are regulated by the ePrivacy Directive, but the personal data collected by them may serve to identify individuals and therefore falls under the GDPR.
 Also, the consent to cookies must fulfill the requirements for valid consent under the GDPR.
 This means that direct marketing practices must be entirely compliant with both.

 Importantly, the European Data Protection Board has confirmed that the Directive will take precedence over general provisions of the GDPR in cases where it particularises the rules set out in the GDPR.
 For example, the Directive specifically requires prior consent for the collection of data via the setting of cookies, so the other, more general, legal grounds for processing in the GDPR cannot be relied on.